curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic programing.md

 * `DSCREENWIDTH()` : returns the screen width in pixels.
 First is `0` last is `DSCREENWIDTH() - 1`
 - `DSCREENHEIGHT()` : returns the Height in pixels.
 First is `0` last is `DSCREENHEIGHT() - 1`
 - `DSCREENSIZE()` : returns an array with two positions: Width and Height in pixels.

+### Sprites

+Sprites: sprites are graphics game components that can overlap one each other.
+Read the  [[Working with Sprites in AGEBasic]]

 ### Screen `SHOW` Command

 ```vb